-The minimum criteria necessary to report a controlled or non-controlled substance are two consistent results that include at least one presumptive test, GC/IR, or FTIR and one GC/MS. Each test is conducted from a separate sampling of the item.
+The minimum criteria necessary to report a controlled or non-controlled substance are two consistent results that include at least one presumptive test or GC/IR AND GC/MS. Each test is conducted from a separate sampling of the item.